You need to flush them out and get them in line before the case is filed.

 Client had run several, big dollar businesses, now closed.

-Highly anxious to file, and brings me a list of four credit cards as the sum total of his debts.
+Highly anxious to file, he brings me a list of four credit cards as the sum total of his debts.

 He kept denying that there was anyone else who needed to be included in the schedules.
 I kept prodding and he was starting to get testy.